malone00edu/Project_1/README.md

 **Testing** /*All scenarios mention here are tested in memgrind.c*/

 **Testing if malloc and free works:** <br>
 To check if malloc and free are functioning properly, we initalize three pointers, and allocate memory for each of them using malloc().
-We can conclude that malloc is working correctly by printing the addresses and verifying that they are distinct.
+We can conclude that malloc is working correctly by printing the addresses and verifying that they are distinct. <br>
+Similarly, to test free, we can free all three ptrs, create a new pointer (to keep things controlled) and call malloc().
+If the new pointer has the same address as the first ptr, we can confirm that free is working as intended.

 **Errors:**
 There are several error messages that can be returned, along with the filename and line where they occurred: